- Who saves the most from pay-as-you-drive policies?

 The OBDII plug-in devices typically aren't compatible with hybrid or electric cars, and because they recognize your car's VIN they cannot be swapped into another vehicle.

-Most of the big insurers, including Progressive, let you test-drive the gizmo for a month before making a decision.
+Most of the big insurers, including Progressive, let you test-drive the gizmo for a time (usually a month) before making a decision.

-Once data is sent to the insurance company, it is available to you through a website or app, so you can see how specific driving behaviors affect your rates.
+Once data is sent to the insurance company, it's available to you through a website or app, so you can see how specific driving behaviors affect your rates.

 You must return the device when you switch insurers, buy a different car or leave the PAYD program.
 If you don't, you'll have to pay for it.

-MetroMile, an upstart insurer that began writing policies last year, is the only one currently offering a plug-in that ties a policy's price solely to miles driven and sends a monthly bill.
-It's available in California, Illinois, Oregon, and Washington, although CEO Dan Preston says it hopes to eventually expand to more states.
+Metromile, an upstart insurer that began writing policies a few years ago, is a little different in that it offers a plug-in that ties a policy's price solely to miles driven and sends a monthly bill.

 There are other methods of tracking customer mileage and behavior.
-Several insurers use General Motors’ OnStar or Ford’s Sync communications system to report mileage data, but PAYD via smartphone, which is widespread in Europe, is only just now reaching the U.S.
+Several insurers use General Motors' OnStar or Ford's Sync communications system to report mileage data.

 Many companies offer an introductory discount of 5 to 10 percent that applies until the incoming data is used to calculate the discount off your next renewal.